cangursu/CMakeSkeleton/README.md

 # CMakeSkeleton

-A primitive CMake project with GTest integrated to start a new project from scratch.
+A primitive and sample CMake project which owns a library and an executable with each a test module.

 ### Preparation:

 * Rename the "CMakeSkeleton" folder to your "ProjectName".
-* Replace the "CMakeSkeleton" text with "ProjectName" in the CMakeLists.txt files.
-Such as
+* Search and replace the "CMakeSkeleton" text with "ProjectName".
-      * CMakeSkeletonFrame -> ProjectNameFrame
-      * CMakeSkeleton -> ProjectName
-      * CMakeSkeleton_test -> ProjectName_test